Going up, coming down

 At the 1961 Vienna summit, President Kennedy admits that the US will not actively oppose the building of a barrier.
 On 12 August 1961, the leaders of the GDR attend a garden party in Döllnsee, where Ulbricht signs the order to close the East German border and erect a wall.
 At midnight, the police and East German army begin to close the border and, by 13 August, the border with West Berlin is sealed.

-Later, the initial barrier is built-up into the Wall proper, the first concrete elements and large blocks put in place on 17 August.
-During the construction process, National People's Army and Combat Groups of the Working Class soldiers stand in front of the Wall with orders to shoot anyone who attempts to defect.
-Chain fences, smaller walls, minefields and other obstacles are installed along the length of East Germany's western border with West German, while a no man's land is also cleared to provide a clear line of fire at fleeing refugees during the period.
+Later, the initial barrier is built-up into the Wall proper, and the first concrete elements and large blocks were put in place on 17 August.
+During the construction process, the National People's Army and Combat Groups of the Working Class soldiers stand in front of the Wall with orders to shoot anyone who attempts to defect.
+Chain fences, smaller walls, minefields and other obstacles are installed along the length of East Germany's western border with West Germany, while a no man's land is also cleared to provide a clear line of fire at fleeing refugees during the period.

 Détente (French for 'relaxation') characterises the easing of strained relations, especially in a political situation, through verbal communication.
 Mostly the term is used for a phase of the Cold War between 1969 and 1974 when it is the guiding policy to relax tensions between East and West, as promoted by Richard Nixon, Henry Kissinger and Leonid Brezhnev.

-After Nixon leaves office, Brezhnev expands Soviet influence internationally, resulting in the Soviet invasion of Afghanistan in 1979 - the end point for détente.
+After Nixon leaves office, Brezhnev expands Soviet influence internationally, resulting in the Soviet invasion of Afghanistan in 1979 - the endpoint for détente.